 - When the chicken is finished, let it rest for 5 minutes before cutting.

-- While the chicken is resting, make the dressing by blending the mayo, jalapeño, and lemon juice together in a blender or small food processor.
+- While the chicken is resting, make the dressing by blending the mayo, jalapeño, and lime juice together in a blender or small food processor.

 - Cut the chicken into 1-inch cubes and plate its row alongside the others.